 This beret knitting pattern will knit up quickly and the finished item will definitely keep you looking stylish.

-This hat is not knit in the round, it is knit flat and then seamed.
+This hat is not knit in the round, it is knit flat with straight needles and then seamed.

 Scroll down for the free pattern or you can purchase a printer-friendly ad-free PDF here.

 Inspired By the Clan Mackenzie Berets From The Outlander Series

 I designed three berets as part of my new Outlander Collection inspired by the clan Mackenzie.